-BETTENDORF, Iowa (KWQC) – The building of the new I-74 Bridge has forced a change to driving patterns, including a traffic light that stays red nearly 3 and a half minutes.
+BETTENDORF, Iowa (KWQC) – The building of the new I-74 Bridge has forced a change to driving patterns, including a traffic light that can stay red nearly 3 and a half minutes.

 Eastbound Grant Street motorists turning left onto 14th Street in Bettendorf, Iowa, can wait nearly 3.5 minutes on red as of Sept.
 10, 2019.